KatherineMichel/portfolio/doc/2024-recap.md

 DEFNA Contract meeting
 DEFNA Hotel Contract Committee

-DjangoCon US 2023 Recap was featured in Django News Newsletter- was their top link for months.
+DjangoCon US 2023 Recap was Django News Newsletter top link for months.
 Get stats- how long at the top and how many views

 March 3
 Featured in Django News Newsletter along with Drew's (and Jeff's?)
 Stats?
-Talk submission stats
-2024: 194
-2023: 189
-2022: 152

 Uncle Edward died
 Smile on his face